 Hans Verhaegen creates paintings, drawings, prints, collages and computer animations.
-He likes wet paint, dry pencil and coding in computer software like Flash or Processing.
-A brush, a pencil or code in a computer program, all allow him to experiment with forms and colors.
+A brush, a pencil or writing code on a computer, all allow him to experiment with forms and colors.

-Hans Verhaegen works a lot with the computer.
-Short pieces of code produce animations that generate prints and videos.
-Recent work is characterized by Tetris-like human figures presented in clear grids or in complex abstract configurations.
-Experiments with shapes and colours somewhere between chaotic order and calculated intuition.
-The recurrent basic human form gives the animations and prints a very bright and often humorous tone but also betray a slightly darker vision on the human condition.
+Since 2000 his work is characterized by Tetris-like human figures presented in clear grids or in complex abstract configurations.
+Short pieces of computer code produce animations that generate prints and videos.
+Somewhere between chaotic order and calculated intuition the recurrent basic human form gives the animations and prints a very bright and often humorous tone but also betray a slightly darker vision on the human condition.

 His hybrid work oscillates between the screen, the canvas and the exhibition space.
 A computer animation can be presented as a standalone installation or might be used to produce new work on paper in small editions and available for sale.